 As the Halo franchise has grown, more and more newcomers have become acquainted with the series with different works.
 Many people ask what games should be played, how many novels must be read to get the bare minimum of the story, which can be skipped, or whether it is better to experience the series chronologically or via publication history.

-There are no right answers for how someone should experience a franchise, but the Forward Unto Dawn staff has crafted a few sample chronologies for those interested in experiencing the games, expanded universe, or following a single character’s arc.
+There are no right answers for how someone should experience a franchise, but the Forward Unto Dawn staff has crafted a few sample chronologies for those interested in experiencing the games, expanded universe, or following a single character’s arc in a universe-order fashion.
 These are not completionist guides—minor or tangential works are ignored, as are ones that do not necessarily contribute greatly to the larger lore.
 Each chronology includes some notes providing overview and rationale behind the ordering.
 As new books, games, and comics come out, we will be updating these guides and adding new ones.
 If you’re interested in getting a condensed summary of the entire scope and breadth of the Halo universe, you can check out Forward Unto Dawn’s upcoming Timeline.

 As the main anchors of the franchise, the Halo games can be roughly played in release order.
 The major exception is Halo: Reach, which sets up the events of Halo: Combat Evolved